GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Results

 In the rest of this subsection, we will describe our implementation of the multi-model classifier test for $N=2$ models: \enbid{} and CNF.
 In \App{app:maf}, we will show an example of the multi-model classifier test with $N=3$, by including another high-performing upsampler based on the MAF-family of normalizing flows.

-For this classifier test, we have to use a large neural network that is robust enough to capture the ``clumpy'' substructure of the \enbid{} upsampled dataset.
-An under-parameterized network may give incorrect conclusions as such a classifier can smooth out the bumps due to the mean-seeking behavior of the inclusive Kullback-Leibler divergence related to the cross-entropy loss function.
-We use an MLP consists of four hidden layers with [2048, 1024, 128, 128] nodes each.
+We will use a classifier modeled by MLP taking the position and velocity vectors $(\vec{r}, \vec{v})$ as inputs.
+The classifier is trained by minimizing the categorial cross-entropy loss function so that the network will return the posterior probability $p(C|\vec{r}, \vec{v})$ of the generative model $C$.
+The MLP consists of four hidden layers with [2048, 1024, 128, 128] nodes each.
 We use LeakyReLU activations \citep{maas2013rectifier} in order to avoid dying ReLU problems that may appear when the datasets are too similar.

 As the classifier is for testing the generalization performance of the upsamplers, we perform the classifier training and hypothesis testing as follows: \begin{enumerate} \item Split the selected star particles into training and test datasets for the upsampling.
 We will use a split ratio of 1:1.
 Each split contains 241,206 star particles. \item Train upsamplers using the training dataset of star particles. \item For each upsampler, generate upsampled datasets with $241,206 \times 200$ samples for training the classifiers.
 Samples outside of the selection window are removed. \item Train a classifier for comparing the two upsampled datasets. \item Evaluate the log-posterior on the test star particles to determine the better upsampler. \end{enumerate} Half of the upsampled dataset is used as a validation dataset for the classifier.
 The remaining training datasets are split into 1000 batches for each epoch during the training.
-The other setup steps for the training are the same as those for training normalizing flows.
+The other setups for the classifier training are the same as those for training normalizing flows.
 We stop the training when the validation loss has not improved over 100 epochs.